grafana/Grafana-Alloy-for-Beginners/README.md

 You want to avoid having to manage this ever-changing list of things to scrape and get metrics from yourself.

-So let's say you are working with Amazon instances.
+For example, let's say you are working with Amazon instances.
 Instead of hard coding all the names and addresses, you could reach out to an Amazon endpoint and have it find all of the instances for you and expose those as targets so alloy could scrape it.